• Location, Hours & Parking

 Lessons Plans:

-"Separation of Powers/Qualifications of Office" Grades 6-12
+• "Separation of Powers/Qualifications of Office" (Grades 9-12)

 The Ratification Debate

 Use this section to teach students about the debate surrounding the formation of our nation, and how differing views contributed to the finished product of the U.S. Constitution.
-This lesson plan uses primary documents.

 Lessons Plans:

-"The Federalist Papers and the Federal Judiciary" Grades 9-12
+• "The Federalist Papers and the Federal Judiciary" (Grades 9-12)

 Article III and the Courts